yentheng0110/tp/docs/UserGuide.md

 ---
 ## Finding a Patient Appointment
-Find an appointment with a patient based on the given name, nric, date or time\
+Find an appointment with a patient based on the given name, NRIC, date or time\
 Format:
 findAppointment n/NAME OR\
 findAppointment ic/NRIC OR\